leochilds/refactored-disco/docs/tutorial/stage02_fuzzing/README.md

 causing the panic.

-To replay the crash deterministically and capture a symbolised stack trace, run the sanitizer-aware command from the [fuzzing guide](../../fuzzing.md#symbolised-crash-reports-with-addresssanitizer):
+To replay the crash deterministically and capture a symbolised stack trace, run the sanitizer-aware command from the [fuzzing guide](../../fuzzing.md#symbolised-crash-reports-with-addresssanitizer).
+The fuzz target itself builds on stable; enabling AddressSanitizer still requires nightly:

 ```bash
 export ASAN_SYMBOLIZER_PATH="$(rustc +nightly --print target-libdir)/../bin/llvm-symbolizer"